ScottSauers/value/README.md

 where $R_{it}$ is the realized return of asset $i$ at time $t$, $T$ is the number of historical observations, and $\bar{R}_i$ is the mean historical return of asset $i$.

+Then, we can apply Ledoit-Wolf shrinkage to the covariance matrix.

 To generate the efficient frontier, we solve:

 ```math